Multi-Agent Route Planning as a QUBO Problem: NP-Hardness via Reduction from Weighted Set Packing

-Under this zero-overlap condition, the MaRP objective \eqref{obj} reduces to $\sum_{i=1}^m u_i x_i = \sum_{i=1}^m w_i x_i$, which is exactly the objective of the WSP instance.
-Hence, any optimal solution of the MaRP instance corresponds to an optimal solution of WSP.
-Since the reduction is polynomial and WSP is NP-hard, MaRP is NP-hard as well. \end{proof}
+Thus, any optimal solution of the constructed MaRP instance corresponds directly to an optimal solution of the original WSP instance.
+Since the transformation can be carried out in polynomial time and WSP is NP-hard, it follows that MaRP is NP-hard. \end{proof}

-\begin{remark} The reduction establishes NP-hardness for the general MaRP formulation in which each route is represented by an arbitrary subset of network nodes.
-The practical variant studied in this work, where routes correspond to simple paths in a road network, is a restriction of this general model.
-Since this restriction preserves the pairwise conflict structure between routes, the problem remains computationally intractable in practice. \end{remark}
+\begin{remark} The reduction proves NP-hardness for the general set-based MaRP model, where routes are treated as subsets of network elements.
+We use a more structured version, where routes are valid paths in an urban road network.
+Although this road-network variant is more specific, it keeps the same route-selection objective with pairwise overlap penalties.
+The reduction therefore supports the computational difficulty of the general model. \end{remark}